-If you do decide you want to grow your own batch of mistletoe, you'll first need to have a healthy host tree of a species known to support mistletoe.
+If you decide to grow your own batch of mistletoe, you'll first need to have a healthy host tree of a species known to support mistletoe.
 American mistletoe prefers many hardwood species including oak, maple, aspen, ash, walnut, poplar, and elm.
 The tree needs to be well-established and should be at least twenty years old.

 When mature berries are forced into bark cracks on the underside of well-established branches, they may germinate and develop into active mistletoe plants that will provide leaves and berries for holiday use.
 Be aware, though, that the mistletoe will derive its moisture and nutrients from the host tree and thus may diminish its strength.
 Thus, mistletoe is best suited for a large, healthy tree.

 Once established, these parasitic plants will require some regular pruning to keep the heavy balls from damaging limbs on the host tree.

-Mistletoe species in the Arceuthobium genus, also known as dwarf mistletoes, as considered invasive in much of eastern North America, from Canada to Mexico.
+Mistletoe species in the Arceuthobium genus, also known as dwarf mistletoes, are considered invasive in Canadian forests through western North America and south to Mexico and Central America.
 The foliage of these plants is very small and scale-like, and dwarf mistletoes can parasitize many plants, including large succulents.
-When a dwarf mistletoe appears in your landscape, it should be eradicated, as it is not suited to use in holiday decor.
+When a dwarf mistletoe appears in your landscape, immediately remove it because it is not suited to use in holiday décor.

 Other species of mistletoe, though sometimes damaging and disfiguring to trees, are usually not considered invasive species.

-American mistletoe plants can cope with shady environments, but they do best in a sunny or semi-shade position.
-This is because they gain additional nutrition from the process of photosynthesis.
+American mistletoe plants can cope with shady environments, but they do best in a full or partial sun location because they generate additional nutrients from the process of photosynthesis.

-This semiparasitic plant gains its water from the host tree.
-No additional watering will be required.
+This semi-parasitic plant receives its water from the host tree.
+No additional watering is required.

 Temperature and Humidity

-American mistletoe is a leafy variety that needs the temperate conditions of USDA zones 5 to 9 to survive.
-Regions that experience harsh, sub-freezing temperatures or exceptionally dry conditions are not going to be suitable for growing this plant.
-In the wild, they tend to be found in low-lying ground zones that are fairly humid.
+American mistletoe is a leafy variety that needs the temperate conditions of USDA cold hardiness zones 5 to 9 to survive.
+Regions that experience harsh, sub-freezing temperatures or exceptionally dry conditions are not suitable for growing this plant.
+In the wild, they tend to be found in low-lying areas that are fairly humid.